2023 Solar Incentives Guide for Bedford, NH - Tax Credits & Rebates

 - between the dates specified by a particular incentive.

-Specific incentives, including ones handled by the New Hampshire government or by your county/municipality, may have additional qualifications.
-Get in touch with your local Bedford solar installer to find out what incentives your project may qualify for.
+Specific incentives, including those run by the New Hampshire government or by your county/municipality, could have additional qualifications.
+Speak with your local Bedford solar installer to discover what incentives your project will qualify for.

 When does the federal solar tax credit end?